 Why casual games are addictive: an unordered list.

-- If you lose, it’s not the end of the world: little to no chastising for making a mistake; innumerable opportunities to retry a level; no ominous ‘game over’ screens.
+If you lose, it’s not the end of the world: casual games don’t penalize you too hard for failure; there’s little to no chastising for making a mistake, and innumerable opportunities to retry a level.
+No ominous ‘game over’ screens here.

 The simplest actions become significant: Match two diamonds and fireworks go off.
 Spell a word and it makes a fireball.
 Nothing keeps a player going like the satisfaction of accomplishment; they’re playing for the bells and whistles.

 You can play for five minutes: …but you never do; “Just one more round…”